zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-04_en-US_COMPUTING_SPINOFFS.md

 Quantum computing promises exponential speedup for problems in cryptography, drug discovery, materials science, and optimization.
 Yet after decades of research and billions invested, we still cannot build a practical, error-corrected quantum computer.
 The reason: **decoherence**.

-Qubits—the fundamental units of quantum information—are extraordinarily fragile.
+Qubits, the fundamental units of quantum information, are extraordinarily fragile.
 Any interaction with their environment causes quantum states to collapse.
 Current solutions require cooling processors to millikelvin temperatures using multi-million-dollar cryogenic systems, yet even then coherence lasts only microseconds to milliseconds.

-RTM offers a radical reframing: decoherence is not primarily a thermal problem—it's a **topological** one.
+RTM offers a radical reframing: decoherence is not primarily a thermal problem, it's a **topological** one.
 The structure of spacetime itself (characterized by α < 0 in quantum-sensitive regions) actively diffuses quantum information.
 By engineering local topology with the Aetherion core, we can create "coherence shields" where quantum states are protected by the geometry of space rather than extreme cold.

 ### 1.2 Key Hypothesis